Trinity

 The Divine Jesus & the Role of the Spirit

 By the time the gospels were written (beginning with Mark c.
 70 CE), the worship of Jesus was reflected in the titles and actions of his followers.
 "Son of God", a term that had been applied to the Prophets, was literally understood.
-In Matthew’s nativity, the reference to Emmanuel ("God is with us") reflects the divinity in Mary’s child.
+In Matthew’s nativity of Jesus, the reference to Emmanuel ("God is with us") reflects the divinity in Mary’s child.
 The angel’s announcement to Mary said, "The Holy Spirit will come on you, and the power of the Most High will overshadow you.
 So, the holy one to be born will be called the Son of God" (Luke 1:35).
 There are also references to God’s relationship to King David, "You are my son; today I have become your father."
 (Psalm 2:7, Acts 13:33).

 Over time, the spirit was literally claimed to be present in what became Christian sacraments.